kg-construct/rml-cc/README.md

-# Target in RML specification
+# Collections and Containers in RML specification

 Repository for https://w3id.org/kg-construct/collections-containers